Jonathan Baecker ffplayout

 • dynamic playlist

-• replace missing playlist or clip with a dummy clip
+• replace missing playlist or clip with single filler or multiple fillers from folder, if no filler exists, create dummy clip

 • playing clips in watched folder mode